Caleb Hearon: Television

 In June 2021, Hearon was announced as a series regular in the TBS pilot Space.
 He co-created and co-wrote Best Buds with Caitie Delaney, an animated series in development at Peacock and produced by Bandera Entertainment.
-He also appeared in the music video for MUNA's "Silk Chiffon".

-Hearon acted in the 2023 film I Used to Be Funny.
-He and collaborator Holmes sold a comedy pilot about two queer friends living in Kansas City, Missouri.
-It is in production with Jax Media and Our Lady J is the showrunner.
+In 2023, Hearon and Holmes sold a comedy pilot about two queer friends living in Kansas City, Missouri.
+The sitcom is currently in production with Jax Media with Our Lady J as the showrunner.